venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_soc_software_sync.md

 # Introduction

 ## Example Description
      This example shows synchronous operation on ADC1 and ADC2 trigger by a software forced by toggling a GPIO.
-The example uses a GPIO loopb into the INPUTBAR[5] as trigger for the SOC in the given ADC and uses software to toggle to the loopback GPIO trigger the conversions.
+The example uses a GPIO into the INPUTBAR[5] as trigger for the SOC in the given ADC and uses software to toggle to the loopback GPIO trigger the conversions.

 \imageStyle{am263_adc_soc_software_sync.png,width:50%}
 \image html am263_adc_soc_software_sync.png "Example Block diagram"